DavidMower/OceanDiver/README.md

 The main character is a scuba diver who wishes to search the oceans to discover and catalogue different species of aquatic life from around the world.
 There’re also hidden treasures to find and ocean clean-up tasks to complete.

 <br>Gameplay</br>
 The goal of the game is to explore different underwater environments.
-The player must avoid dangerous obstacles such as unexploded mines, objects falling from above and potentially dangerous aquatic life if the player wishes to complete their catalogue and discover the hidden treasures.
+The player must avoid dangerous obstacles such as unexploded mines, objects falling from above and potentially dangerous aquatic life, if the player wishes to complete their catalogue and discover the hidden treasures.

 <br>Mind-set</br>
-Player needs to remain focused and alert to any potential dangers around them, while diving through the level exploring the environment.
+Player needs to remain focused and alert to any potential dangers around them, while diving through the level exploring the environment around them.

 <br>Story</br>
 This game is about a scuba diver who wants to dive in different environments to see what underwater life each has to offer.
 The diver has been sent from a marine conservation group to document as much aquatic life as possible.
 Towards the end of the game, the diver would have explored all the environments and have a catalogue containing full range of aquatic life.
 The catalogue contains details about each species or object which can be read as an educational element to the game.
 The player can complete additional tasks such as collecting plastic garbage to clean-up the ocean and search for hidden treasure.

-<br>Demo</br>
-The demo of the game will show the diver exploring part of the Coastal Dive level and some of the fish the game will have to offer.

 ## 🧐 Technical <a name = "technical"></a>